moufmouf/fig-standards/proposed/container-configuration-meta.md

 1. Ability to set public properties of a container entry.

+1. Ability to set private and protected properties of a container entry.

 1. Ability to create a container entry using a static factory method.

 1. Ability to create a container entry using a factory method from a container service.